· ·

 14#.
 Sun-Drenched Breakfast Nooks

 Creating a dedicated space for morning coffee near a large east-facing window captures the early Mediterranean light.
-Simple wooden benches paired with organic linen cushions make this the most inviting spot in the house.
+Simple wooden benches paired with organic linen cushions make this the most inviting spot in the entire house.

 15#.
 Hand-Painted Ceramic Backsplashes

 Adding a splash of personality with artisanal tiles in the kitchen introduces a touch of Mediterranean history.
-Soft blues, sea greens, or earthy ochre patterns provide a focal point without overwhelming the modern cabinetry.
+Soft blues, sea greens, or earthy ochre patterns provide a focal point without overwhelming your modern cabinetry.

 16#.
 Minimalist Infinity Pools